 Registration as a midwife requires you to meet the NMBA’s mandatory registration standards.
 Midwives are required to practise within the relevant NMBA standards, codes, guidelines and frameworks.

-The following questions answer common queries about the Midwife standards for practice (2018) (the standards), which replaced the National competency standards for the midwife (2006) on 1 October 2018 and are available on the NMBA website.
+The following questions answer common queries about the Midwife standards for practice (the standards).

 The Midwife standards for practice are the core practice standards that provide the framework for midwifery practice.
 The standards:

 The standards are for all midwives across all areas and contexts of practice.
 The standards have been tested through observations of midwife practice in a range of locations and settings.
 They are to be read in conjunction with NMBA standards, codes and guidelines available on the NMBA website.

-These standards replaced the National competency standards for the midwife that were first published in 2006 by the Australian Nursing and Midwifery Council (ANMC) and adopted by the NMBA in July 2010 at the commencement of the National Registration and Accreditation Scheme (the National Scheme).
+These standards replace the National competency standards for the midwife that were first published in 2006 by the Australian Nursing and Midwifery Council (ANMC) and adopted by the NMBA in July 2010 at the commencement of the National Registration and Accreditation Scheme (the National Scheme).

 The standards were developed following extensive literature and evidence reviews, gap analysis, a survey of midwives, interviews with midwives, observations of midwives in practice, and consultation with consumers and other stakeholders including education providers.